KDE/heaptrack/tests/auto/test_sysroot/README.md

 - libtestlib.so is copied over directly to the path from my system this allows us to test resolving via `--sysroot`
-- test_lib is put into another folder this allows us to test the `--extraLibPaths` feature
+- test_lib is put into another folder this allows us to test the `--extra-paths` feature
-- then the debug info for a system lib referenced by the executable is copied to various places to test that finding them with the default path as well as the `--debugPaths` feature.
+- then the debug info for a system lib referenced by the executable is copied to various places to test that finding them with the default path as well as the `--debug-paths` feature.
   These files get the `.debug` suffix too.

 All files are stripped for safety purposes and since we don't